-• MyDash Platform The MyDash platform is a smart back-office system where the retailer enters all the information regarding its size charts that correlates to every product in its e-commerce site, and where the retailer can access the information on its users.
-This system is very flexible and can customize itself to every retailer's needs.
-In 2019, we improved the MyDash system to be much more accessible, added walkthroughs, user guides and changed the user interface and much more for the ease of use.
-We added mails mechanism, automatic error detections and size validation mechanism.
+• MyDash Platform.
+The MyDash platform is a smart back-office system where the retailer enters all the information regarding its size charts that correlates to every product in its e-commerce site, and where the retailer can access the information on its users.
+This system is customizable based on retailers needs.
+In 2021, we changed the MyDash system in order to increase the system's accessibility, added walkthroughs, user guides and changed the user interface and much more for the ease of use.
+We added the option to use our generic size charts, added the option upload size chart files instead of typing the size charts values manually, added more widget styling options and changed the pairing mechanism between the size chart and the products to be more user-friendly.